The Department of Sociology and Anthropology Faculty

-Awards: Dr. Root has received the Steven Polgar Prize, awarded to the best paper published in the journal of record of the Society for Medical Anthropology, Medical Anthropology Quarterly (2007).
-She received a Whiting Fellowship Award (2007) for excellence in the teaching of the humanities at Baruch College.
+Awards: In addition to the Steven Polgar Prize, Dr. Root received a Whiting Fellowship Award (2007) for excellence in the teaching of the humanities at Baruch College.
 At the Harvard School of Public Health, she was a student commencement speaker (1994) where she spoke on the importance of incorporating socioeconomic status into public health research and practice.
-She formerly co-chaired the Committee for Human Rights for the American Anthropological Association, where she also helped to establish a taskforce on Health & Human Rights.
+Dr. Root formerly co-chaired the Committee for Human Rights for the American Anthropological Association, where she helped to establish a taskforce on Health & Human Rights.

 Journal articles and book chapters